Ryan Luka

-Ryan Luka Cordeiro de Souza (born 30 April 2003), known as Ryan Luka, is a Brazilian footballer who plays as a forward for Flamengo.
+Ryan Luka Cordeiro de Souza (born 30 April 2003), known as Ryan Luka, is a Brazilian footballer who plays as a forward for Samgurali Tsqaltubo.

 Club career

 Born in Além Paraíba, Minas Gerais, Ryan Luka joined Flamengo's youth setup in 2016, aged 12.
 He made his first team – and Série A – debut on 13 June 2021, coming on as a late substitute for fellow youth graduate Rodrigo Muniz in a 2–0 home win against América Mineiro.